rexrainbow/phaser3-rex-notes/docs/docs/shader-split.md

 Split image into 4 parts.

 - Author: Rex
-- A post-fx shader effect
+- A post-fx shader effect, only works in WEBGL render mode.

 ## Live demos